 How it All Got Started

-The setting - a humid night in South Carolina, surrounded by buzzing insects and palm trees.
-Even the very air felt different here, a thousand miles from home with no friends, no family, no job . . . my boyfriend and I had taken a chance on a job opportunity, and it had fallen to pieces almost as soon as we stepped out of the car, starting a new life.
-His parents had offered to let us stay until I found a job and we got a house of our own.
-But how?
-Nearly six weeks of resumes and applications, but no luck.
+Broiderie Stitch began in desperation.
+My boyfriend (now husband) and I took a chance on a job opportunity and moved to South Carolina – but it fell to pieces almost as soon as we stepped out of the car.
+His parents offered to let us stay for a bit while we found our feet, but after a few weeks of endless applications, we were at the end of our rope.
 They were about to send us packing when my mother-in-law saw me stitching.
-‘You should start an Etsy shop!' she exclaimed.
-I'd never heard of it, and we were far too broke to start anything, I told her.
+‘You should sell that!’ she said.
+I didn’t think anyone would want it.
+Plus, we were far too broke to start anything, I told her.
 I didn’t even have a chair to sit on!
-But the next day I went out and bought eight dollars' worth of snowy white linen (All the money we had!) and on a sudden fit of inspiration, hemmed up three handkerchiefs.
-One was embroidered with purple pansies, one with yellow roses, and one with a blue letter A that I sketched out on the back of an extra application.
+But the next day I went out and bought eight dollars worth of snowy white linen (all the money we could spare) and hemmed up three handkerchiefs.
+The first was embroidered with purple pansies (a design we still feature in the shop), the second with a yellow rose, and the third with a letter A sketched out on the back of an extra application.
 That last handkerchief was the start of something big, though I didn't know it yet.

 Even though I didn't sell anything at first (indeed for the first month!) things started to turn around.
-I walked into Bed, Bath, and Beyond and miraculously landed a job just days before we were due to return home to Massachusetts, ashamed and penniless to fail so soon after spreading our wings.
+I landed a job just days before we were due to return home to Massachusetts, ashamed and penniless to fail so soon after spreading our wings.
 We leased our first home.
 I sold one handkerchief, then another, and another.
 I struggled with linen suppliers, broken sewing machines, and long hours.
 Often I would be up all night hemming handkerchiefs to go out the next day after working an eleven-hour retail shift.
 It was grueling.
-But just after a year of working nearly full-time and running an online shop, my hard work paid off.
-I was able to quit my job, move back to New England - victoriously! - and focus on my embroidery.
+But just after a year of working nearly full-time and running an online shop, the endless hours paid off.
+I was able to quit my job, move back to New England - victoriously! - and focus on embroidery.